CIMR-Algos/SoilMoisture_ATBD_v2/book/algorithm_performance_assessment.md

 ### Soil Moisture Retrieval Results

-We apply the prototype soil moisture retrieval algorithm the the gridded L-band TB signatures at 36 km and 9 km.
+We apply the prototype soil moisture retrieval algorithm the gridded L-band TB signatures at 36 km and 9 km.
 The results are shown in {numref}`algo_fig4` and {numref}`algo_fig5`, respectively.
 In addition to soil moisture retrievals, we also show outputs for vegetation optical depth (VOD), noting that VOD is not a target variable of the algorithm and will not be subject to performance evaluation.
 We find that soil moisture patterns are captured well across all land use types.
-VOD retrievals correspond to expected patterns of different land use classes, noting that cropland and grassland are almost transparent at L-band for the simulations underlying the synthetic test scene.
-A more detailed assessment of the results is given in the next secion.
+VOD retrievals correspond to expected patterns of different land use classes, noting that cropland and grassland are almost transparent at L-band for the test card scenario considered here.
+A more detailed assessment of the results is given in the next section.

 ```{figure} /images/algo_fig4.png
 ---